 - Reusability: The mask can be reused and retains the viral protection for up to 50 washes.

 The mask is designed to self-clean within 24 hours and therefore does not need to be machine washed at high temperatures or ironed.
-After wearing, it is recommended that you hand-wash the mask in warm water and leave to dry.
+After wearing, it is recommended that you hand-wash the mask in warm water and leave it to dry.

 For those of you who have throats that are sensitive to air conditioning and pollution, you may appreciate the herbal properties of this mask.
 Compounds of camphor and echinacea are used in the fabric.
 Both substances have been used for centuries to treat common colds, throat pain and coughs.
 In addition, camphor oil has been said to promote good sleep.